 The results won’t be exact, but they’ll be in the same ballpark.
-If the results are slow across your devices, you’ll want to directly plug your computer into your router with an ethernet cable.
+If the, you’ll want to directly plug your computer into your router with an ethernet cable.

 The modem is the device that you use to connect to the broader internet.
 You’re able to send information and receive information.

-A router turns the internet signal into a wireless band so you can connect all of your devices over WiFi.
+A router turns the internet signal into a wireless band so you can connect all of your devices over.